Old Hall, Wolverhampton: Description

 The Old Hall was a three-storey winged building with turrets located at the northeastern and southeastern corners.
 Across the estate of the Old Hall, barns used for the storage of wool existed.
-The layout of the building was also remained relatively unchanged during its time as a Japanning factory.
+The layout of the building was also remained relatively unchanged during its time as a Japanning factory, although the eastern arm of the moat was backfilled prior to 1750.

 In 1839, William Highfield Jones described the appearance of the building as a "decayed Elizabethan mansion".